-How are community health assessments determined?
+How are community health assessments performed?

-Community health assessments use such principles as6:
+According to the CDC, “community health assessments use such principles as7:

 Multisector collaborations that support shared ownership of all phases of community health improvement, including assessment, planning, investment, implementation, and evaluation

-Proactive, broad and diverse community engagement to improve results
+Proactive, broad, and diverse community engagement to improve results

 Maximum transparency to improve community engagement and accountability

-Use of evidence-based interventions and encouragement of innovative practices with thorough evaluation
+Evidence-based interventions and encouragement of innovative practices with thorough evaluation

 Evaluation to inform a continuous improvement process